Sauces

 1 tablespoon soy sauce

-4 pods of cardamom crushed
+4 pods of cardamom, crushed

-Dash of white pepper
+A dash of white pepper

 1 tablespoon peanut oil